mqtt-tools/mqttwarn/README.md

    }
 ```

-Note, that for each message targetted to the `pipe` service, a new process is
+Note, that for each message targeted to the `pipe` service, a new process is
 spawned (fork/exec), so it is quite "expensive".

 ### `postgres`